What is hepatitis A?

 You can only get the hepatitis A virus once.
 After that, your body builds up a defense against it.

 What can you do to prevent hepatitis A?

 - Get vaccinated against hepatitis A if your travel plans, job, health, or lifestyle puts you at risk.
 There is also a combination vaccine for hepatitis A and B.

-- Talk to your doctor if you've been around someone who you know has hepatitis A. The hepatitis A vaccine or an injection of immunoglobulin (IG) within 2 weeks of exposure may prevent you from getting sick. footnote 1
+- Talk to your doctor if you've been around someone who you know has hepatitis A. Getting the hepatitis A vaccine or immunoglobulin within 2 weeks of exposure may prevent you from getting sick.

 - Practice good hygiene habits.